-Adam Rubin, Director of Interpretation.
-Adam is an architectural historian with a background in public education, informal teaching and learning communities, and preservation advocacy.
-He has developed and managed programs helping multi-generational audiences engage with their historic and contemporary built environments in cities across the country, including Los Angeles, Washington D.C., and New York City.
+Adam Rubin, CAC Director of Interpretation, is an architectural historian with a background in public education, informal teaching and learning communities and preservation advocacy.
+He has developed and managed programs helping multi-generational audiences engage with their historic and contemporary built environments in cities across the country, including Los Angeles, Washington D.C. and New York City.
 Since moving to Chicago in 2017, Adam has contributed research and writing to a survey of historic buildings along North Lake Shore Drive and created a report to nominate the 1942 Samuel Himmelfarb House and Studio in Winfield, Illinois to the National Register of Historic Places.
 Adam holds a Master’s degree in American Studies with a focus on Historic Preservation from the George Washington University and Bachelor of Fine Arts degree in Cinema Studies from New York University.

-Nicole Kowrach, joined CAC in July of 2019 as Vice President of Education and Audience Engagement.
-She is responsible for providing vision, strategy, and leadership for CAC’s learning initiatives serving schools, children and families, and teens.
-With over two decades of experience leading education initiatives in museums, Nicole has served in both small and large organizations, including the Ann Arbor Hands-On Museum in Ann Arbor, MI and the Museum of Science and Industry, Chicago.
+Nicole Kowrach, CAC Vice President of Education and Audience Engagement, joined the organization in July 2019.
+She is responsible for providing vision, strategy and leadership for the CAC’s learning initiatives serving schools, children and families, and teens.
+With more than two decades of experience leading education initiatives in museums, Nicole has served in both small and large organizations, including the Ann Arbor Hands-On Museum in Ann Arbor, MI and the Museum of Science and Industry (MSI) in Chicago.
 She blends knowledge of the informal and formal education fields to develop and deliver learning experiences with documented impact.
-Nicole holds a BS in Anthropology with a certificate in Museum Studies from Michigan State University, and an MS in Anthropology with a certificate in Museum Studies from the University of Wisconsin, Milwaukee.
-In her role at MSI, Nicole led the development and delivery of numerous teacher professional development courses and student learning labs about energy, as served on the exhibit development team for the Future Energy Chicago immersive simulation exhibit.
+Nicole holds a BS in Anthropology with a certificate in Museum Studies from Michigan State University and an MS in Anthropology with a certificate in Museum Studies from the University of Wisconsin−Milwaukee.
+In her role at MSI, Nicole led the development and delivery of numerous teacher professional development courses and student learning labs about energy and served on the exhibit development team for the Future Energy Chicago immersive simulation exhibit.